-The Company set up a project team for TCFD compliance under the CSR Committee in August 2021 to conduct scenario analysis, etc. of the impact of climate change-related risks and revenue opportunities, etc. In addition, we established the Carbon-Neutral Strategy Department in the Corporate Planning & Strategy Division on April 1, 2022, accelerating our initiatives to achieve carbon neutrality by 2050, including the reduction of greenhouse gases and environmental impact.
+The Company set up a project team for TCFD compliance under CSR Committee (at the time.
+Currently the Sustainability Committee) in August 2021 to conduct scenario analysis, etc. of the impact of climate change-related risks and revenue opportunities, etc. In addition, we established the Carbon-Neutral Strategy Department in the Corporate Planning & Strategy Division on April 1, 2022, accelerating our initiatives to achieve carbon neutrality by 2050, including the reduction of GHG and environmental impact.